ServBay PostgreSQL Troubleshooting Guide

 2. Unable to Connect to PostgreSQL

-Even if the PostgreSQL package seems to be running, you might not be able to connect via client tools (such as psql
+Even when the package shows as running, you might fail to connect via clients (e.g., psql

 , pgAdmin